Relocation Guide · Last updated 2 June 2026

 Gibraltar Tax Residency: What You Need to Know Before Moving

-> **Important Disclaimer:** This article is for general informational purposes only.
+Important Disclaimer: This article is for general informational purposes only.
 It does not constitute tax, legal, or financial advice.
 Tax rules are complex, subject to change, and depend on individual circumstances.
-You should always consult a qualified tax adviser and/or legal professional before making any decisions about your tax residency or financial arrangements.
+Always consult a qualified tax adviser and/or legal professional before making any decisions about your tax residency or financial arrangements.
 Neither the author nor this website accepts any liability for actions taken based on the content of this article.

 - No capital gains tax